Getty & iStock controlled-vocabulary keywords in seconds. Not nights.

 One file in.
 Upload-ready metadata out.

-A real example of what comes back for a single photo — title, two-sentence description, and an ordered keyword list that already fits Adobe Stock and Getty's controlled vocabulary.
+A real example of what comes back for a single photo — title, two-sentence description, and an ordered keyword list mapped to Getty's controlled vocabulary — ready to export to every agency below.

 Example stock photo: young woman studying at a desk